-In summary, our analysis indicates that dupilumab improved health outcomes compared to usual care, but with additional costs.
-At the estimated price of dupilumab used in this draft report, the ICER was below commonly cited thresholds for cost-effectiveness.
-Dupilumab was projected to be more cost-effective in patients with severe atopic dermatitis.
+In summary, our economic modeling analysis indicates that dupilumab improves health outcomes compared to usual care, but with additional costs.
+At the discounted price of dupilumab used in this draft report, the incremental cost-effectiveness ratio was at or below commonly cited thresholds for cost-effectiveness.
+Dupilumab was projected to be more cost-effective in patients with severe atopic dermatitis, but even in patients with moderate atopic dermatitis, the ICER remained below the upper range of commonly cited thresholds.